Companies need to continually improve their existing infrastructure and processes to be

 This face mask detection model follows two main stages.
 The first step of this model architecture involves a Face Detector, which identifies multiple faces in images of different sizes and detects faces even in overlapping situations.
 The detected faces are extracted from this stage are then batched together and transferred to the second stage of face mask detection model architecture, a computer-vision-based deep learning neural network Face Mask Classifier.
 The second stage results are decoded, and the final result is the image with all the detected faces in the image and classified as a target label, either masked or unmasked faces.

 A face detector model acts as the first step of face mask detection model architecture.
 The preprocessed images are passed as the input to this stage—the face detector extracts and displays all the human faces detected in the input image with their bounding box coordinates.
 The process of accurately detecting faces is very important for this model architecture.
-Building a highly accurate or performance value face detector requires a lot of labeled dataset, time, and compute resources.
+Building a highly accurate or performance value face detector requires a lot of labeled datasets, time, and compute resources.
 The face detection process is challenging for the model used in this first stage of the model architecture.
 It demands the detection of human faces that could also be covered with masks.

 The second stage of this face mask detection model is a face mask classifier.
-This stage takes input as the processed or detected face related features from the previous stage’s output.
+This stage takes input as the processed or detected face-related features from the previous stage’s output.
 This classifier model classifies faces either wearing a mask or no mask.

 Face mask detection systems help to ensure people’s safety in public places by automatically monitoring whether they use a face mask or not.
-We can integrate this system or model with an image or video catching device like a CCTV camera.
+We can integrate this system or model with an image or video-catching device like a CCTV camera.
 This way, we can track safety violations, increase the use of face masks, and ensure a safe working environment.
 Suppose the face mask detector application identifies a user that he/she was not wearing a mask.
 In that case, AI-based face mask detection model alerts are sent to the particular person with the person’s picture or image.
 It supports the application to manage automatically and enforces the wearing of the mask.